space-wizards/docs/Genetic.md

 Things will most likely go like this, the geneticist will start experiment on their round start monkeys/kobolds and grab a few mutations from them
 (they should be alive and well for artifact research afterward if they didn't kill them) then they should start seeking people from other departements and start gathering mutations and start gathering research material and research mutations.

-For the sake of presentation, I will provide a few mutation that some may already know, but paired with downsides.
+For the sake of presentation, I will provide a few exemples that some may already know, but paired with downsides.
 Of course certain mutations will be present without drawback, like the mutations changing your accent as they are purely for flavor(but they should be exclusive among themselves to prevent having John Grey having Pirate+Medieval+Swedish).

 _Cold adaptation could lower even more the low temperature threshold and give some resistance to cold damages(this is after all an adaptation not an immunity) but make you numbs, tempering your ability to see if your wounded.